apache/druid/docs/operations/api-reference.md

 * `/druid/coordinator/v1/config/compaction`

 Creates or updates the compaction config for a dataSource.
-See [Automatic compaction configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for configuration details.
+See [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for configuration details.

 ##### DELETE